conwetlab/wstore/README.md

 FIWARE_APPLICATIONS_URL = 'https://fiware_idm_url/applications.json'
 </pre>

-Next, register WStore as an application in the identity management portal and get OAuth2 credentials for your application.
+Next, register WStore as an application in the identity management portal, to do that WStore uses the following URL as as callback URL for OAuth2 authentication:

+    <host_wstore>/complete/fiware

+Once you have registered your WStore instance, get OAuth2 credentials needed for the authenticacion of your application.
 You will need to create two roles in your application, one for offering provider and other for offering customer.
 This roles will be used in the organizations with access to your WStore instance in order to grant organization user the corresponding rights for purchasing and creating offerings for a